-Vampires, werewolves, ghosts and witches.
-Quite the material for a 1960s soap opera.
+Vampires, werewolves, ghosts and witches are quite the material for a 1960s soap opera.
 Long before the days of Twilight and True Blood, Dark Shadows lent itself to the mysteries of the supernatural.
-Forty years after its television conclusion, Tim Burton brings the story of Barnabas Collins onto the big screen with some script writing assistance from Seth Graham-Smith and John August.

 Cursed as a vampire by the love scorned housemaid Angelique (Eva Green), Barnabas Collins (Johnny Depp) was placed in a coffin and buried underground for two hundred years.
 Discovered during a building excavation, Barnabas remerges into the twentieth century despondent and bewildered.
 Journeying back to his home in Collinsport, Barnabas discovers that the town his family pioneered and industrialised has been monopolised by Angelique.
 Distant ancestor Elizabeth (Michelle Pfeiffer) and her family now reside in the family mansion Collinwood.
 Ambitious yet out-of-place, Barnabas sets out to restore the rightful order of Collinsport.